Overview Of Labuan Foundation & Trust

 The persons who benefit from the endowment are known as the beneficiaries

-No requirement to register trust
+Optional to register trust

-Trust deed is the document that establishes
+Trust deed is the document that establishes the trust

 Charter is the main constituent document of a foundation.
 A foundation may also have articles with detailed rules governing its administration matters

-An appointed body called the Council / Officer is entrusted to carry on the business and affairs of the foundation and pursue its objects.
-Officers and Council are required to act in accordance with the terms of the charter and articles
+Both Officers and Council are required to act in accordance with the terms of the charter and articles

 KEY PARTIES – LABUAN FOUNDATION